The MPA-MSAA Dual Degree Program

 The MPA-MS dual degree will prepare students for administrative positions in college and university settings.
 The MSAA program provides specialized training for students desiring to work in student affairs offices, while the MPA provides the knowledge and skills necessary for management.
 To be an effective leader in student affairs, professionals must first be knowledgeable of how students grow and develop during the college years and how institutions can be intentional in facilitating the growth process.
 This requires the study of organizational and student development theory as well as gaining hands-on experience in at least one student services office.
 Leaders in higher education also need to employ proven managerial strategies in order to be successful and must pay careful attention to the management of human resources, finances, information technology, and physical infrastructure.
 In addition to this, leaders should know how to adjust their administrative style if problems are encountered and be able to ground both successes and shortcomings in administrative theory.

 Students must apply and be admitted to both the MPA program and the MS program.
 These are separate applications and each requires an application fee to the Graduate School.
 Students who begin one program and then apply to the other program later will need to meet with the appropriate advisors for both programs to develop a customized program of study; completion within three years may not be possible for students who do not begin the programs in the same semester.

-Interested students should contact Brianna King (email@example.com) for additional information about the dual degree program and a detailed program of study.
+Interested students should contact Brianna King (email@example.com) for additional information about the dual degree program.